STF1998/Desk20/report/systemImplementation.md

 <b><p align= "center">Figure 6: Application schema for the home page</p></b>
 <br>

 Inside the home page we provide three sections that a user can access.
-These are the study page, league page, and Asaqua page.
+These are the Study page, League page, and ASAQUA page.

 #### Study page

 Inside the study page, we provide an empty glass and a start/stop button.
 When the button is clicked, a study session is created.
 The timer starts and the glass will start filling up.
-We decided to set one study session to be 25 minutes.
+We decided to set one study session to be 25 minutes following the Pomodoro technique.
 The flowchart for how the timer works is shown in Figure 7 below.

 <br>